 The conference is in two parts of 4 full days each, with a changeover day on Saturday 13 August.
 Because the conference has a unique culture of conversation and participation, those wishing to present a paper must register for at least one full part, and many register for the whole event.
 Please consult the tariff page for a breakdown of conference costs.

 We invite proposals for twenty-minute papers on all aspects of William Wordsworth, his contemporaries and the Romantic period.
 250-word proposals for papers of no more than 2750 words, together with a brief autobiographical paragraph, unformatted, should occupy no more than 2 sides of A4.
 Please do include your name, institution and e-mail address on the abstract.
 Please do not send it as a PDF, as proposals will be copied into a composite file.
-Proposals should be e-mailed by 15 April 2018 to: email@example.com
+Proposals should be e-mailed by 31 May 2022 to: firstname.lastname@example.org

-Click on the "Bursaries" button for details of Bursaries to be awarded in 2018
+Click on the "Bursaries" button for details of Bursaries to be awarded in 2022.

 Please ensure that you have read our Terms and Conditions

-Wordsworth Summer Conference Blog: www.wcf-summer.blogspot.co.uk
+The Summer Conference Blog: wordsworthsummerconference.wordpress.com